The Five Problems of Irreversibility: Fourth Problem: The (Irreversible) Approach to Equilibrium

-Importantly, these approaches are not in contradiction: Recall that on the interventionist's definition, the facts that gas in an isolated container spreads out, that a hot cup of coffee in an isolated room aquires room temperature, or that the spins go out of phase in the first part of the spin echo experiment do not constitute instances of an approach to equilibrium.
+Importantly, these approaches are not necessarily in contradiction: Recall that on the interventionist's definition, the facts that gas in an isolated container spreads out, that a hot cup of coffee in an isolated room aquires room temperature, or that the spins go out of phase in the first part of the spin echo experiment do not constitute instances of an approach to equilibrium.
 Nevertheless, they do not deny that these things happen.
 Now let us have a look at how these effects are explained in the physics literature, where coarse-graining is employed.
-An illustration used by \citetbjps[p.
+An illustration used by \citet[p.
 14]{DonevFVE2014} is a system consisting of many oscillators that, after some time, will go out of phase.
 Every individual oscillator follows a time-reversible law, yet the average amplitude will decay due to dephasing.
-This, remarkably, is exactly the explanation that \citetbjps[p.
+This, remarkably, is exactly the explanation that \citet[p.
 1242]{RidderbosR1998} use for what happens in the first part of the spin-echo experiment - the spins oscillate and go out of phase.
 Thus, there is no difference between the physical mechanisms by which interventionists explain the spread out of an isolated gas and the mechanisms by which a physicist using coarse-graining would explain the same effect.
 The major difference is that for an interventionist, \ZT{approach to equilibrium} means something different, such that different mechanisms (namely external interventions) are required to explain it.
-Therefore, interventionists can still explain the approach to a state of coarse-grained equilibrium based on phase-space considerations, they will just not classify this as an \ZT{approach to equilibrium}.
+Therefore, interventionists can still agree that the coarse-grained density of a closed system will tend to a uniform distribution, they will just not classify this as an \ZT{approach to equilibrium}.

-As in \cref{two,three}, we can consider the example of DDFT.
-When deriving it from the reversible laws of classical mechanics, as done by \citetbjps{EspanolL2009} using the Mori-Zwanzig formalism, one has to make a so-called \textit{Markovian approximation}, which here is the assumption that the rate of change of the one-body density does not depend on the state of the system at previous times.
-This assumption allows to derive a H-theorem.